rbeuseli/paths-approach/README.md

 a straight line.

-example.C is a ROOT macro to draw the result in a 3D view. taus.C is a helper macro for example.C which needs to compiled by ROOT due to limitions of the Cling interpreter.
+example.C is a ROOT macro to draw the result in a 3D view. taus.C is a helper macro for example.C which needs to be compiled by ROOT due to limitions of the Cling interpreter.